Szucs-A/WesternWorld/README.md

   ```

 ### Running Western World
-After gathering what was required; running the source code is simply opening the project with Unity.
+After gathering what was required; playing the game is simply opening and running the project with Unity.

 ## Built With
 - [Unity](https://unity3d.com/); the engine that the game was programmed in.